-

 Transport

 Most cruise ships provide complimentary water shuttles to San Marco Square, the centre of tourism in Venice.
-The rest of the city is ideal to explore by foot.
+The rest of the city is ideal to explore by foot and boat.
 A bus service runs from the port to Piazzale Roma where water taxis are available.
 Water taxis can also be hired from the port at a more expensive fare.
-The vaporetti (water buses running every 15 minutes) cost between €3.50 and €5 euros per ride, depending on the destination.
-A one-day Venice card is good for those planning on doing a lot of commuting.
+The vaporetti (water buses) cost roughly €5 euros per ride, depending on the destination, providing a cheap means of transport.
+A one-day Venice Card is good for those planning on doing a lot of commuting.
 There are no rental cars in Venice as there are no cars.

 Attractions